-From working for celebrity fashion lines to building a conversational platform for women “in bloom,” Farai Simoyi’s track record is almost as impressive as the scope of her many current projects.
-She designs her own fashion line, curates partnerships with African artisans, runs a storefront in Bed-Stuy, organizes conversations for creative women, and much more.
-How does design, curation, and leadership all come together?
+From designing celebrity fashion lines for Beyoncé to building a conversational platform for creative women, Farai Simoyi’s track record is almost as impressive as the scope of her many current projects.
+She designs her own fashion line, curates partnerships with African artisans, and runs a trendsetting retail shop “The Narativ” in Bed-Stuy, Brooklyn.
+How does she do it?
 Simoyi says it’s all connected to her mission of giving back.

-What was the spark that led to creating the Farai brand?
+What was the spark that led you to fashion design?

 I’ve always wanted to be a designer.
 When I first started out I thought “let me work in corporate so I can learn how I want to build my own line.”
 Once I started working in fashion, especially when I was at Deréon (Beyoncé’s fashion line), I realized that we were making these guys a lot of money and that if I can make money for these guys then I should start my own line and make money for myself.
 I wanted to learn everything I could learn before I dove in and did my own thing.
 That was the spark.
 If they can do it, I can do it.

 That’s a great first experience, taking what you learn from others and using it for yourself.
 Now you are taking what you know and giving it to others.
-What goes on in your TNT Concept Store?
+What goes on in your Concept Store, The Narativ?

 The store is a creative hub for designers, artists, and artisans.
 My partner and I came together to do this store because we come from the fashion industry, and what we’ve realized is there are so many cool brands but they end up disappearing.
 It’s not because of lack of talent; it’s because of lack of business structure, lack of finances, and lack of support.
 People are more likely to go shop at H&M as opposed to buying from an independent designer.
 We decided to come together and do a store to give visibility to different brands.
 The products come in here and then we offer them brand support to help them get into other retailers.
 We help them with business structure in terms of promotion, advertising, marketing, whatever they need.